emerald-dao/beginner-cadence-course/chapter2/day3/README.md

 ## Dictionaries

-Noice!
+Nice!
 That's arrays for ya.
 Time for dictionaries.
 Well, what is this thing?!
 A dictionary is something that maps a `key` to a `value`.
 Let's look at a simple example below.

 ```swift
 var names: {String: String} = {"Jacob": "Tucker", "Bob": "Vance", "Ochako": "Unaraka"} // anyone watch The Office?